tinymce/tinymce-docs/advanced/events.md

 ### Redo

-This event gets fired when a request to redo the changes made by the Undo event is made by the user.
+This event gets fired when a request to redo is made by the user..

 #### Parameters
 * **level** `Object` - Undo level object containing contents.